linode/docs/docs/development/introduction-to-awk/index.md

 }
 {{< /file >}}

+  - This program makes use of the built-in string function `length()`, which returns the number of characters in a string.
+In the case of the program, the string will be provided by the entirety of the current record, which is indicated by `$0`.
-  - Note that the `+ 1` is for including the new line character that each line has.
+  - The `+ 1` appended to the `length()` function is used to account for the new line character that each line includes.

-1. Execute `countChars.awk` by running the following command, pass it the `countLines.awk` file from the previous exercise:
+1. Execute `countChars.awk` by running the following command and pass it the `countLines.awk` file from the previous exercise.

         awk -f countChars.awk countLines.awk